fubar2/toolfactory/README.md

 ﻿## Breaking news!
 Docker container at https://github.com/fubar2/toolfactory-galaxy-docker recommended as at December 2020

-## This is the original ToolFactory suitable for non-docker situations
-## Please use the docker container if you can for a much better user experience
-## because it's already integrated with a Toolshed and Galaxy...
+## This is the original ToolFactory suitable for non-docker situations.
+Please use the docker container if you can because it's integrated with a Toolshed...

 # WARNING